ThomasReisser90/OCToolbox.jl/README.md

 ## Can I help?

 Yes!
-Please reach out to me either via email or on github if you can offer help or advice, I’m new to all of this!
+Please reach out to us either via email or on github if you can offer help or advice, we're new to all of this!